IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-05-03-on-being-overwhelmed.md

 I'm new in web industry.
 How are we supposed to get up to date with everything while keeps changing?

-I love so much the web, I been reading, listening and watching front-end lot of hours a day since one year and a half and it is extremely hard.
+I love so much the web, I been reading, listening and watching frontend lot of hours a day since one year and a half and it is extremely hard.
 So many things to learn...
 I feel overwhelmed.

 It’s going to change, and I hope never stops changing, but when it stops, the web will be dead.
 New devices are going to be invented, new screen sizes are going to be manufactured and new users are going to join the web.